Heartbreakers (2001 film): Plot

 Tensy proposes to Max ahead of schedule, but before they can get married, he accidentally chokes and dies while trying to initiate sex with Max.
 While Max and Page are deciding what to do with the body, Dean arrives, having tracked Max down to apologize and propose to her again.
 Dean figures out that Max and Page conned him, and threatens to call the authorities.
-Max offers to return Dean's divorce settlement money if he'll help them make Tensy's death look like an accident.
-Max tells Page that their money wasn't really taken by the IRS; the agent was Max's mentor, Barbara, who agreed to help prevent Page from leaving.
-However, when Max, Page and Dean go to the bank, the money really was gone, having been liquidated in an act of betrayal by Barbara.
+Max offers to return Dean's divorce settlement money if he will help them make Tensy's death look like an accident.
+Max tells Page that their money was never really taken by the IRS; the agent was Max's mentor, Barbara, who agreed to help prevent Page from leaving.
+However, when Max, Page and Dean go to the bank, the money really is gone, having been liquidated in a double cross by Barbara.

 In order to help Max, Page returns to Jack and accepts his proposal, planning to work it as a regular con.
 Page insists that Jack will not cheat on her, but is heartbroken when, on their wedding night, she breaks into her mother's room and finds him in a compromising position with Max.
 After the divorce settlement is paid, Dean confronts Max about the ethics of their con, pointing out that even a "goody-goody" like Jack is only human.
 Max reveals that Jack actually turned her down and that she had to drug him, but she defends her actions by saying that Jack would hurt Page eventually.
 Dean counters that Max has no right to keep Page from the man she loves because of what "might" happen.

 Chastened, Max tells Page the truth, admitting that her efforts to protect her daughter have only hurt her in other ways.
-Page returns to Jack, giving him back the bar he'd had to sell to pay the settlement, and tells him her real name.
+Page returns to Jack and both reconcile, giving him back the bar he had sold to pay the settlement, and tells him her real name.
 Max and Dean also get together, Dean having admitted that he still loves Max despite what she put him through.
 The final shot of the film is of Dean — using the name 'Stanley' — romancing Barbara, with Max watching them via binoculars, implying that Max and Dean are now working together to get Max's money back from Barbara.